greygenos/HackerRank-SQL-Solutions/README.md

-# SQL
-Solved SQL problems
+This repository shows my Solved SQL problems from hackerRank